connorwatson2001/Hackathon2023/README.md

 # Hackathon2023
 QuickTag Website

-To open the QuickTag website, download the entire zipped folder locally.
+To open the QuickTag website locally, download the entire zipped folder locally.

 Unzip the folder, and execute the file named 'index.html'.